 A comprehensive overview of all three Seminole Wars and the political, social, and economic forces that drove them.
 Intended for a general audience, the book covers not only the wars, but the genesis of the Seminole Nation, the periods leading up to the wars, and the factors that brought on these tragic conflicts.
 The tale of a long, bitter confrontation between cultures, the Seminole Wars teach us lessons that are surprisingly relevant in today's world.
-Now in its second printing.
+Now in its third printing.

 Winner of the 2012 Patrick D. Smith Award for Best Florida Fiction Hollow Victory A Novel of the Second Seminole War

 "Hollow Victory" traces the tragic Second Seminole War from beginning to end.
 Col. William Wooster is a seasoned army officer who must match wits with Kachi-Hadjo, a dedicated and defiant Indian leader.
 For seven years the two sides wage a frustrating, bitter war that neither can win, facing bullets, disease, self-serving government officials, all while trying to survive the punishing Florida environment.